How to do Transformer testing using a Multimeter: Simple DIY

 We can check the open circuit in the primary or secondary winding in the transformer using a multimeter.

-We simply can measure the resistance of the primary winding by connecting the multimeter across the two terminals of the windings.
+We can simply measure the resistance of the primary winding by connecting the multimeter across the two terminals of the winding.

 However, the value of the resistance is not that important.
 But if the winding is open, then it will show an open circuit by showing many kilo or mega ohms resistance values by the multimeter.

-High or low voltage winding difference and check in transformer
+High or low voltage winding difference and check in the transformer

-The high voltage windings of the transformer will have more turns and also use thinner wire.
-So the resistance of the high-voltage winding will be more.
-Further resistance of the low voltage winding will be less due to less turn and thick wire.
+The high-voltage windings of the transformer will have more turns and also use thinner wire.
+So the resistance of the high-voltage winding will be higher.
+Further resistance of the low voltage winding will be less due to fewer turns and thicker wire.

 So by measuring the resistance of all the windings, we can find which winding is of high voltage type and which winding is of low voltage type.